niktri/go-efficientmap/README.md

     }
 ```
 # Are golang assignments atomic ?
-- Go language spec does not guarantee any assignments to be atomic.
+- Go memory model does not guarantee any assignments to be atomic.
 But..
 - [Here](https://research.swtch.com/gorace) Russ Cox happens to know a var assignment to be atomic.
 - As of go1.15 it seems(to me) that int family, map & pointers assignments are atomic.
 This may not be true for int64 on 32 or 16 bit systems.
   `-race` would ofcourse complain this.
 So far never found any concurrency panics or wrong values.
 Please let me know if you find one.
 - Interface, string, slices, structs are of course not atomic.
 - This may change in future and it is dangerous to rely on this atomicity.
+- As per the [go memory model](https://golang.org/ref/mem), *becoming too clever* isn't a good idea.

 # Result
 ```